EndPointCorp/end-point-blog/2012/05/02/reverting-git-commits.html.md

 $ git commit -a -m "reverted the changes, moved to another branch"
 ```

-Now let's move the changes into the new branch.
+Now let’s move the changes into the new branch.
 I need to create the new branch from the repo after the first commit:

 ```nohighlight